News

 Microchips have been a hot topic in recent years, one reason for which is the EU Chips Act.
 The goal of the Act is to tackle the shortage of microchips in Europe, reduce dependence on foreign operators, and improve technological sovereignty.
 It aims to double the EU's global market share in semiconductor production by 2030.

-With a donation from five semiconductor companies (Applied Materials/Picosun, Okmetic, Murata, Bosch Sensortec and Kyocera Technologies), Aalto University can provide interesting summer jobs in 2024 for students of the Schools of Electrical Engineering, Chemical Technology and Science.
-These jobs are suitable for both bachelor’s and master's level students, and the content of the work is tailored based on the applicant's personal interests and skills as well as the team's research profile.
+With a donation from five semiconductor companies (Applied Materials/Picosun, Okmetic, Murata, Bosch Sensortec and Kyocera Technologies), Aalto University could provide interesting summer jobs in 2024 for students of the Schools of Electrical Engineering, Chemical Engineering and Science.
+These jobs were suitable for both bachelor’s and master's level students.
 Semi-Summer was first implemented in 2023, and the project has already received praise from both students and companies.

 Awareness in the student body